alejandroVasquez812/MCK/README.md

 ### Python 3.6.5
-For this project you will need to have the JDK installed and in your path.
+For this project you will need to have the python installed and in your path.
 You can find it  [here](https://www.python.org/downloads/ )

+ Download pycharm to run the code.

 To verify if java is installed and in your system path open a terminal and type
 ```bash
 $ python --version